freakout42/formax/README.md

 but wrapped by the Screen and Record classes.
 Record is a simple ORM inspired by rails ActiceRecord.
 The form-database is a sqlite-database.
-The form generator builds a SQL script that creates the default form database.
-Sourcecode lines are grouped into blocks of maximum 40.
-These groups have a top comment which explains the purpose.
-Other commenting is only on special cases.
+The form generator builds a SQL script that creates the default form database and can be edited to change the default behaviour.

 Security
 --------